wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-how-to-configure-portal.md

 ## Configure remote access to role instances

-Remote access cannot be configured using the **Azure Preview Portal**, you can only change this setting through the [non-preview portal](http://manage.windowsazure.cn/).
+Remote access cannot be configured using the **Azure Management Portal**, you can only change this setting through the [Azure Management Portal](http://manage.windowsazure.cn/).
 This is described [here](/documentation/articles/cloud-services-role-enable-remote-desktop).

 ## Next steps